Multipurpose Hall in Kenya

 A multi-functional hall in Kenya built of bamboo and designed for students at the University of Maseno.

-This Multipurpose Hall in Kenya is a multi-functional building designed by Nripal Adhikary and Juan Carlos Jaramillo Patino architects from INBAR- International Network for Bamboo and Rattan .
-The project aims to take advantage of locally sourced bamboo combined as well as other local building materials.
+This Multipurpose Hall in Kenya is a multi-functional building designed by Nripal Adhikary and Juan Carlos Jaramillo Patino architects from INBAR- International Network for Bamboo and Rattan.
+The designers intended to use the project to introduce locally sourced bamboo in Kenyan construction.
 The structure is made of bamboo and eucalyptus, papyrus for insulation, and concrete for the foundation.
 Implementation involved training events for local builders that covered construction, bamboo processing and semi-processing, and bamboo resource management.
-The building is now been used as a university canteen.
+The building was designed for the University of Maseno.

 Architects from INBAR trained local youths to build this structure.
 It was built with simple tools and all the materials were locally sourced.
 It took 25 days to complete and it uses bamboo and eucalyptus as structural elements, papyrus for insulation, and concrete for foundation.